Share a compelling story around your product

-Funny reverse psychology: why your customers shouldn't buy your product
+Funny reverse psychology: why your customers shouldn't buy the product

-❶So I came across this weird magnet thingamajig called Magnetuck.
-Apparently, it keeps your shirt perfectly tucked in all day?
+So I came across this weird magnet thingamajig called Magnetuck.
+Apparently, it keeps your shirt perfectly tucked in all day?1

 ・An untucked shirt gives me that effortless cool look.
-In Italian they call it "sprezzatura".
+Apparently in Italian it's called "sprezzatura".

 ・I enjoy making a big show out of tucking my shirt back in, just to see if anyone is watching (admiring?) from afar.